AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Reinsurance is known as “insurance for insurance companies.”
 By purchasing it, an insurance company can limit its own total losses in case of disaster.
-While you’re not purchasing reinsurance, your insurer’s agreements with its reinsurer can affect your premium.
+This often comes in the form of large scale natural disasters, such as hurricanes or tsunamis, which cause widespread damage insurers are not financially equipped to deal with.
+Reinsurance is not available to general members of the public.
+Still, if your insurer purchases reinsurance, it can directly impact your premium.

 Definition